 Office chairs have different types of wheels.
-Standard wheels are inserted into the body of the chair via a metal post fixed to the top of the wheel.
+Standard wheels are inserted into the chair’s body via a metal post fixed to the top of the wheel.

 Over time, the metal posts wear down, get loose, putting the wheel axles at the risk of suffering from squeak-inducing friction.

 To fix the noise, flip the chair over and remove the wheels.
 You should then squirt them with silicone spray.
-Also, give the metal posts a good squirt too, ensuring that the spray gets to the post housing.
+Also, give the metal posts a good squirt, ensuring that the spray gets to the post housing.

 Glue the loose wooden joints